I don't know who to pity more: those who flee from my presence or the damned who can withstand it.

 - In The Death Gate Cycle, there are two kinds of undead—Cadavers (which are nearly mindless) and lazar (which are sentient).
 Both are completely fearless—cadavers because they are barely aware of what's going on around them, and lazar because they are aware of the agony of their undead condition and know for a fact that nothing is worse.
 Fireballs, sword thrusts, decapitation, arrows through the heart—none of it matters to something that's that far beyond our meager understanding of "pain".

 - Reg Shoe and many other undead from Discworld, along with the Igors.
 Although if Night Watch is any indication, Reg was pretty fearless while alive, too.

 - He does lampshade this idea in Jingo though.
 Just because the ship sinking doesn't kill him doesn't mean he's not worried by it.
 Especially if a shark decides to eat him.

 - The Cauldron-Born in Lloyd Alexander's Prydain Chronicles have no emotions at all, including fear.

 - The High Seekers in the Novels Of The Change are an odd case.
 When they are killed, they are possessed by a fearless dark power until such time as the bodies are no longer useful - but then, when they're alive, they're possessed pretty regularly too, to similar results.

 - This becomes a plot point during World War Z. As one of the interviewed soldiers points out, normal human warfare isn't about killing every last one of the enemy, it's about breaking the enemy's will to continue fighting.
-Zombies never get scared however, so at the disastrous Battle Of Yonkers, when the US Air Force lets out some Death from Above that would make any normal enemy run for the hills, the zombies keep coming, which begins breaking the will of the troops on the ground.
-That, combined with other difficulties and ammunition shortages, winds up turning the battle into a massacre... of the US Army.
+Zombies never get scared however, so at the Battle Of Yonkers, when the US Air Force lets loose some Death from Above that would make any normal enemy run for the hills and the zombies just keep coming, it begins breaking the will of the human troops on the ground.
+That, combined with other difficulties and ammunition shortages, winds up turning the battle into a rout and massacre.